mixu/gluejs/readme.md

 ## Build options

-## --source-url
+## --source-map

-`--source-url` / `.set('source-url', true)`: Source URLs are additional annotations that make it possible to show the directory tree when looking at scripts (instead of just the one compiled file):
+`--source-map` / `.set('source-map', true)`: Source maps are additional annotations that make it possible to show the directory tree when looking at scripts (instead of just the one compiled file):

 ![screenshot](https://github.com/mixu/gluejs/raw/master/test/sample/sourceurl.png)

-Note that source URLs require that scripts are wrapped in a eval block with a special comment, which is not supported by IE, so don't use source URLs for production builds.
+## External source maps

+To export source maps to an external file, use [exorcist](https://github.com/thlorenz/exorcist).
+For example:

+    gluejs --include ... | exorcist bundle.js.map > bundle.js

 ## --global-require